-The proposed amendments to the North Dakota Century Code focus on updating traffic violation penalties, statutory fees, and the management of driving records.
+The proposed amendments to the North Dakota Century Code focus on updating traffic violation regulations, statutory fees, and the management of driving records.
 Key changes include the introduction of new statutory fees for both nonmoving and moving violations, with nonmoving violations incurring a fee of twenty dollars and moving violations ranging from twenty to five hundred dollars based on severity.
 Additionally, fines for speeding violations will increase by one hundred dollars if the speed limit is exceeded by certain thresholds.
-The amendments also modify the point assignment system for traffic offenses, ensuring that violations resulting in two or fewer points will not be recorded on the driving record but kept confidential.
+The amendments also establish that traffic violations resulting in two or fewer points will not be recorded on the driving record but will be documented separately and kept confidential.
+The point assignment system for various traffic offenses is revised, and the maximum fine for city ordinance violations is clarified to be one thousand five hundred dollars, with exceptions for traffic regulations.

 Prepared by the Legislative Council staff for Senator Rummel: 39-06.1-10